SUBSCRIBE TO OUR FREE NEWSLETTER

 --Raif Badawi

-Schulz then went further, calling on the Saudi king "to free him, so he can accept the prize."
+Schulz then went further, calling on the Saudi king "to free him so he can accept the prize."

-"We call on Saudi Arabian authorities to immediately halt any punishment measures, reconsider the judgement, and release Mr. Badawi without charges," Schulz said in a statement.
+"We call on Saudi Arabian authorities to immediately halt any punishment measures, reconsider the judgment, and release Mr. Badawi without charges," Schulz said in a statement.
 "The same should apply to all individuals condemned for having expressed freely their opinions in Saudi Arabia and beyond."

-Badawi, the creator of the website Free Saudi Liberals, was arrested in 2012 on a charge of insulting Islam and indicted on several charges including apostasy.
-He was convicted and sentenced to seven years in prison and 600 lashes in 2013, and then resentenced to 1,000 lashes and 10 years in prison plus a fine in 2014.
+Badawi, the creator of the website Free Saudi Liberals, was arrested in 2012 on a charge of insulting Islam and indicted on several charges, including apostasy.
+He was convicted and sentenced to seven years in prison and 600 lashes in 2013 and then resentenced to 1,000 lashes and 10 years in prison plus a fine in 2014.

 Meanwhile, having received death threats, his wife and three children fled to Canada.
-According to Agence France-Presse, Badawi's wife Ensaf Haidar hailed the award on Thursday as "a message of hope and courage."
+According to Agence France-Presse, Badawi's wife, Ensaf Haidar, hailed the award on Thursday as "a message of hope and courage."

 "Raif has spoken up for all Saudis who simply dream of enjoying the same rights as other human beings.
 He has paid dearly for his commitment and this Sakharov Prize sends a clear and strong message to his torturers."